 If a trademark owner submits a complaint to Google about the use of their trademark in ads, we will review it and may enforce certain restrictions on the use of the trademark.

 To learn which ads can be affected and how, review the Trademarks policy.

 Resellers and informational sites

-Ads using trademarks that would otherwise be restricted in ad text may run if they meet the Reseller and informational site policy requirements.
+Ads using trademarks in ad text that would otherwise be restricted may be eligible to run if they meet the Reseller and informational site policy requirements.

 Landing page content

 If your ad and landing page comply with this policy and use keyword insertion, a keyword that includes the trademark can be inserted into ad text.
 If your ad and landing page don't comply with this policy, the keyword may trigger the ad but it won't be inserted into ad text.